ShareVerse: Multi-Agent Consistent Video Generation for Shared World Modeling: Ablation Study

+Following the qualitative analysis, Fig. \ref{fig:comparison}(f) visualizes the quantitative reconstruction metrics.
+ShareVerse consistently outperforms all baseline methods, achieving a PSNR of 21.76, an SSIM of 0.6637 and an LPIPS of 0.2570.
+This appreciable drop in pixel error and perceptual error quantitatively corroborates the performance of the reprojection-based metric mentioned in Sec. \ref{cross-agent consistency} and the structural alignment observed in the visual comparisons.
+Ultimately, the numerical improvements demonstrate ShareVerse's strong capability to minimize structural discrepancies and maintain an accurate shared environment across distinct agent views.

-\subsection{Ablation Study}
+\section{Ablation Study}

-To further verify the effectiveness of our method, we conduct ablation studies.
+To further verify the effectiveness of our method, we conduct ablation studies, as shown in Table \ref{tab:ablation}.
 We compare training on four-view videos with that on single-view(front) videos, with metrics computed only on front-view videos at the same resolution.
 The results show that the former performs better.
-This is because the two agents have substantially different perspectives during interaction, while a single view cannot capture comprehensive world information, severely limiting the exchange of visual information.
-In ablating the way to project camera trajectories, we differentiate between raymap and raw values.
-The results indicate raymap processing enables agents to better perceive their own and each other’s positions.
+Due to the significant divergence in the observational perspectives of the two interacting agents, a single viewpoint alone is insufficient to acquire full-scene information, which greatly hinders the transmission and sharing of visual information between them.

 With respect to model design, the cross-agent attention module unsurprisingly plays an important role in interactive generation.

+In addition, experiments are conducted on autoregressive generation with and without memory.
+Undoubtedly, the memory mechanism ensures long-range consistency, critical to shared world modeling.Some visual examples are shown in Fig. \ref{Fig:ablation}.